nanovms/ops-documentation/configuration.md

 =============
 The configuration file used by `ops` specifies various options and attributes of code execution, such as files to include, arguments, and environment variables.
-This file follow the standard json format.
+This file follows the standard json format.

 For a complete sample of a configuration, see our [sample](configuration.md#sample)